 European governments and regulators were not as safety conscious in 1969 as the US Department of Transportation.
 As a result, EURO cars were not fitted with some features required to be installed on cars exported to the USA.
 Our 1969 EURO car has no headrests, no bumper guards, seat belts were added later, has stiff door pockets (USA cars have soft door pockets), no side fender markers.
 The passenger sunvisor has an integrated convenience mirror.
 The mirror is not found in later USA cars.
 A EURO style headlight is simpler in design than the USA headlight with its required sealed beam bulb.
 The photo shows the Beige Euro model car with its Euro headlights.

-EURO cars when found in the US, are popular among classic car buyers today as they are not burdened with some of the mandated horsepower robbing extras found on USA cars, and have the "hotter" Euro camshaft.
-The "cleaner" look and the added horsepower create a strong market for the EURO version of these cars.
-The trade-off is that the Euro cars may not be as environmentally "green" as USA version cars.(Caution: this paragraph might be slightly biased since the car we own is a EURO version.
+EURO cars when found in the US, are popular among classic car buyers today as they are not burdened with some of the mandated horsepower robbing extras found on USA cars.
+The "cleaner" look and the lack of these emission control features create a strong market for the EURO version of these cars.
+The trade-off is that the Euro cars may not be as environmentally "green" as the USA version cars.(Caution: this paragraph might be slightly biased since the car we own today is a EURO version.
 Owners of USA version cars might not agree with some of these comments.)

 It is a very original car with the original engine (only

 75,000 miles - 120,000km in 2005), original Parts Catalog, Owner's Manual,

 production data cards, owner's metal service tag, spare wheel cover, and